Quercus rotundifolia: Description

-As opposed to Quercus ilex, its acorns have a very low level of bitter tannins and as a result are generally sweet and a good energy source for livestock.
+As opposed to Quercus ilex, its acorns have a very low level of bitterness tannins and so are generally sweet and a good energy source for livestock.

 Distribution and habitat

 Quercus rotundifolia is native to most of the Iberian Peninsula (Portugal and Spain), but is also distributed throughout Morocco, especially in the Atlas Mountains, Algeria, Tunisia, southern France (Languedoc-Roussillon) and the Balearic Islands.
-It is present in continental, sub-continental or littoral Mediterranean areas but always in climatic conditions determined by a fairly hot and dry summer, which excludes the wet, oceanic influenced climate of Green Spain and northwest Portugal, but wet winters as the tree is absent from arid climates, or with no real wet months like southeast Spain.
-It grows in a variety of soils and is indifferent to edaphic conditions, persisting in soils with pH 6 to 8.
+It is present in continental, sub-continental or littoral Mediterranean areas but always in climatic conditions determined by a fairly hot and dry summer, which excludes the wet, oceanic influenced climate of Green Spain and northwest Portugal, but requires wet winters as the tree is absent from arid climates and those with no real wet months like southeast Spain.
+It grows in a variety of soils and is indifferent to variations in edaphic conditions, persisting in soils with pH from six to eight.
 The tree is also associated in holm oak/Atlas cedar forests of the Atlas Mountains.
 In Morocco, some of these mixed forests are habitat to the endangered Barbary macaque.

-The tree inhabits dense oak forests to open oak forests or sub-savanna ecosystems, from sea level up to 1900 m a.s.l.
+The tree inhabits dense oak forests, open oak forests and sub-savanna ecosystems, from sea level up to 1900 m a.s.l.
 It can live in all altitudes in Portugal, switching with Quercus suber.
-The grasses and herbs support low-density mixed animal grazing at the wetter time of year, and when the grasses die out in summer the acorns from the oak trees (at densities of 30 to 50 trees per hectare), plus oak foliage and some saved crops support the animals until the grasses return.
+The grasses and herbs beneath it support low-density mixed animal grazing during wetter season(s) and, when the grasses die down in summer, the acorns from the oak trees (at densities of 30 to 50 trees per hectare), plus oak foliage and some retained crops support the animals until the grasses return.
 It can tolerate frost and short periods of light snow.

 Threats

-This species is threatened by the destruction of its habitat to make way for agriculture and to plant vineyards, pine or eucalyptus plantations.
-Like other perennial oaks in the Iberian Peninsula, Quercus rotundifolia is also affected by Phytophthora cinnamomi, that is becoming more dangerous due to the increased frequency and duration of droughts associated with climate changes and especially in Portugal, a decline for the taxa has been reported.
-The tree is also affected by wildfires, though it regenerates well from resprouts after it.
-The leaves are also eaten by case moth caterpillars, but the tree is not particularly threatened by them.
+The species is threatened by the destruction of its habitat for agriculture, vineyards and pine or eucalyptus plantations.
+Like other perennial oaks in the Iberian Peninsula, Quercus rotundifolia is also affected by Phytophthora cinnamomi which is becoming more dangerous due to the increased frequency and duration of droughts associated with climate change and, especially in Portugal, a decline for the taxa has been reported.
+The tree is also affected by wildfires, though it regenerates well from resprouts.
+The leaves are eaten by case moth caterpillars, but the tree is not particularly threatened by them.
 In New Zealand, the caterpillar of the puriri moth has also been observed to feed on the tree's bark.
 The tree is notably resistant to honey fungus.

-The holm oak, along with the cork oak is a protected tree by law in Portugal.
+The holm oak, along with the cork oak, is a protected tree by law in Portugal.